Finite Element Complexes in Two Dimensions: Finite Element de Rham Complexes

 When $r_1^{\texttt{v}}= -1$, there is no DoFs on vertices and DoFs are

 The normal component is the full degree polynomial $\mathbb P_k(e)$ but the tangential component is corresponding to the edge bubble $b_e \mathbb P_{k-2}(e)$.
 The interior moments become $\mathbb B_k((0, 0))$.
-Locally we use vector Lagrange finite element but choose different coordinates at different sub-simplexes.
-At each edge, we use $t-n$ (tangential-normal) coordinate and at a vertex we use the coordinate formed by the two normal direction of two edges containing that vertex.
-Then the uni-solvence in one triangle is trivial and by treating $\bs v\cdot \bs t$ as an $H(\div)$ bubble function, i.e.,~\eqref{eq:BDMdof2} is not single-valued, but \eqref{eq:BDMdof1} on $\bs v\cdot \bs n$ is, we obtain $H(\div)$-conforming elements.
-Such $t-n$ decomposition can be generalized to arbitrary dimension and $H(\div)$-conforming tensor finite elements~\cite{Chen;Huang:2021Geometric}.
+Locally we use vector Lagrange finite element.
+At each edge, we use $t-n$ (tangential-normal) coordinate and at a vertex we use the coordinate formed by the two normal direction of two edges containing that vertex and merge into \eqref{eq:BDMdof1}.
+Then the uni-solvence in one triangle follows from that of vector Lagrange elements.